SynaBun / Documentation

 # Clone the repository

-# Start everything (SQLite + MCP server + Neural Interface)
+# Start everything (installs deps, builds MCP, launches Neural Interface)

 npm start